 CBC Education history

 CBC was incorporated in 2002.
 From the onset, CBC espoused an integrative treatment model.
 Our agency first offered services to infants and children through our Infant Development Program.
-Subsequently, the Floortime (FT) and ABA programs followed.
-In 2012, CBC launched an innovative Social Skills Training program that is geared toward older school-aged children, teens and adults.
+Subsequently, the Floortime (FT) and Applied Behavior Services (ABA) programs followed.
+In 2012, CBC launched an innovative Social Skills Training Program (SSTP) that is geared toward older school-aged children, teens and adults.
 Services are provided in various settings to address functional skills in the area of play, socialization, socio-emotional development, and adaptive skills and behaviors.
 When a client receives multiple services from CBC, they will benefit from a comprehensive team that is fully committed to collaborating with each other in order to reach their fullest potential.

 CBC Education, Inc. (“CBC”) is committed to optimizing our client’s abilities through the provision of comprehensive services that addresses the major developmental domains.